porras/i3-keyboard-layout/README.md

 ## Display current layout

+**NOTE:** You can skip this part if you use some kind of tray indicator such as [sbxkb](https://www.archlinux.org/packages/community/x86_64/sbxkb/), which is probably what you want if you prefer a flag instead of the name of the layout.

 A subcommand is included to display the current layout on the `i3status` bar.
 On your bar configuration, you need to pipe `i3status` onto the `i3status` subcommand: